bpaquet/node-logstash/Readme.markdown

 How it's work ?
 ===

 The architecture is identical to logstash architecture.
 You have to instanciates plugins with the node-logstash core.
-There are three type of modules :
+There are three type of modules:

-* [inputs plugin](https://github.com/bpaquet/node-logstash/tree/master/lib/inputs) : where datas come into node-logstash.
-Examples : file, zeromq transport layer
+* [inputs plugin](https://github.com/bpaquet/node-logstash/tree/master/lib/inputs): where datas come into node-logstash.
+Examples: file, zeromq transport layer
-* [filter plugin](https://github.com/bpaquet/node-logstash/tree/master/lib/filters) : extract fields from logs, like timestamps.
-Example : regex plugin
+* [filter plugin](https://github.com/bpaquet/node-logstash/tree/master/lib/filters): extract fields from logs, like timestamps.
+Example: regex plugin
-* [outputs plugins](https://github.com/bpaquet/node-logstash/tree/master/lib/outputs) : where datas leave from node-logstash: Example : elastic search , zeromq transport layer.
+* [outputs plugins](https://github.com/bpaquet/node-logstash/tree/master/lib/outputs): where datas leave from node-logstash: Example: elastic search , zeromq transport layer.

 A typical node-logstash deployement contains agents to crawl logs and a log server.